 Indian meal moths are most distinguishable by their unique looking wings.
 The front half of the wing is a yellow-gray, and the back half of the wing is bronze, copper, or dark gray with a dark band separating the two halves.
-Adults can grow to between 1/2 and 5/8th of an inch in length.
-Their larvae, which are actually responsible for most damage to food packages, are about 1/2 of an inch long.
-Depending on their diet, the body can be off-white, brown, green, or pink.
-Their head and thorax are yellow-brown.
+Adults can grow to between 1/2 and 5/8 of an inch in length.
+Their larvae, which are actually responsible for most of the damage to food packages, are about 1/2 of an inch long.
+Depending on their diet, their bodies can be off-white, brown, green, or pink.
+Their heads and thoraxes are yellow-brown.

 Where are Indian meal moths found?